juanjocarin/juanjocarin.github.io/README.md

 + 2005: M.S.
 IN TELECOMMUNICATION ENGINEERING - Universidad Politécnica de Madrid (GPA: 3.03)

     Focus Area: Radio communication systems (radar and mobile).

     Fellowship: First year at University, due to Honors obtained last year at high school.

+## SKILLS

++ Spanish (native speaker)
++ R (advanced), Python, SQL, Matlab (proficient)
++ Hadoop, MrJob (proficient), Spark, Storm (basic)
++ Tableau, ggplot2 (proficient), D3.js (basic)
++ SPSS (proficient), SAS, EViews, Demetra+ (basic)
++ AWS S3, HDFS (proficient), Hive (basic)
++ Hugin, Gephi, Neo4j (basic)
++ MapInfo, QGIS (basic)
++ Git, Bash (proficient)

+## EXPERIENCE

++ Jan.
+2016 - Mar.
+2016: DATA SCIENTIST

+    Data Science - CONENTO - Madrid, Spain (remotely)

+    DATA SCIENTIST

+    + Designed and implemented the ETL pipeline for a predictive model of traffic on major roads in Eastern Spain (a project for the Spanish government).

++ Jun.
+2014 - Sep.
+2014: RESEARCHER

+    Data Science - CONENTO - Madrid, Spain

+    + Designed an experiment for Google Spain (conducted in October 2014) to measure the impact of YouTube ads on the sales of a car manufacturer’s dealer network.

++ Feb.
+2009 - Aug.
+2013: HEAD OF SALES, SPAIN & PORTUGAL - TEST & MEASUREMENT DEPARTMENT

+    Management, Sales - YOKOGAWA - Madrid, Spain

+    + Increased revenue by 6.3%, gross profit by 4.2%, and operating income by 146%, and achieved a 30% ratio of new customers (3x growth), by entering new markets, improving customer training and service quality, and promoting less popular regions and product lines.
+    + Awarded with "100% sales" prize in 2010 and 2011.

++ Apr.
+2008 - Jan.
+2009: SALES ENGINEER - TEST & MEASUREMENT DEPARTMENT

+    YOKOGAWA - Sales - Madrid, Spain

+    + Promoted to head of sales after 5 months leading the sales team.

++ Sep.
+2004 - Mar.
+2008: SALES & APPLICATION ENGINEER

+    AYSCOM - Sales - Madrid, Spain

+    + Exceeded sales target every year from 2005 to 2007 (achieved 60% of the target in the first 3 months of 2008).

++ Jul.
+2002 - Jun.
+2004: TUTOR OF PHYSICS, DIFFERENTIAL AND INTEGRAL CALCULUS, AND DIGITAL ELECTRONIC CIRCUITS

+    ACADEMIA UNIVERSITARIA - Education - Madrid, Spain

+    + Highest-rated professor in student surveys, in 4 of the 6 terms.
+    + Increased ratio of students passing the course by 25%.

 ## PROJECTS